[Philip Davies in the Chair]

 In conclusion, the uncertainty created by Brexit means that the reliance on recruitment from the EU that we have seen in recent years is no longer an option to shore up nursing numbers.
 Our NHS staff cannot keep giving more at the same time as we give them less.
 The Government need to fund our future and invest in nursing higher education.
 They simply cannot afford not to.

 It is a great pleasure to serve under your chairmanship, Mr Davies, as I make my first speech in what I regard as one of the most important ministerial roles in the Government.
 I thank the hon.
 Member for Wolverhampton South West (Eleanor Smith) for securing the debate.
-It has been a passionate debate that has reflected the importance that so many people—clearly everybody in this Chamber—place on NHS professionals.
+It has been a passionate debate that has reflected the importance that so many people—including, clearly, everybody in this Chamber—place on NHS professionals.
 It has recognised that high-quality education and training for nurses is fundamental to ensuring that the highest level of nursing care is given to patients.
 I obviously recognise that the hon.
 Lady, having served in the NHS for more than 40 years, has first-hand knowledge of the difference that nurses can make to individuals and families.

 The hon.
 Lady raised several points in her speech, many of which I will address.
 However, she quite rightly opened by saying that we need and must have staffing that is safe for effective care.
 No one in the House would move from that.
-She asked several questions, including on bursaries, mature students and the number of people in training, which I will come to, but also made several points about the long-term plan, which it is important to talk about that at the beginning.
+She asked several questions, including on bursaries, mature students and the number of people in training, which I will come to, but also made several points about the long-term plan, which it is important to talk about at the beginning.

 The long-term plan will contain a chapter on NHS professionals and workforce planning, which I recognise will be the most important chapter.
 The hon.
 Lady will know that Health Education England undertook a consultation on the strategy for the workforce, which was published in draft last year.
 HEE also undertook a full consultation on the priorities for the health and care workforce, which concluded in the summer.
 The “Talk Health and Care” platform has been introduced, which the Government particularly expect to inform the work that NHS England is leading on the long-term plan.